 It is the policy of Southern Union State Community College (SUSCC) to keep individual exposure to ionizing radiation to the absolute minimum, especially during pregnancy.
 The following procedures are provided to protect both the pregnant student and SUSCC.

-Questions or concerns about any policy or procedure regarding pregnancy should be addressed to the College's Title IX Coordinator and may consult with the Radiation Safety Officer of the Radiologic Technology Program.
-Reference material about radiation safety and other related information is available in the Radiologic Technology Program Clinical Coordinator's office.
+Questions or concerns about any policy or procedure regarding pregnancy should be addressed to the Radiation Safety Officer of the Radiologic Technology Program: